AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 - Space between indices are not allowed (e.g. `edit 3555`, not `edit 3 555`)
 - Single editing: All fields allowed
 - Batch editing: All fields allowed except Name (prevents creating duplicate company names)
+- Tags provided during add or edit are coerced to lowercase and stored in lowercase.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Use batch editing after applying: `edit 1-10 s/applied` updates all at once!